mosn/layotto/docs/en/development/developing-component.md

 Note: Generally, during "integration test", network call will be made and a normal ZooKeeper or Redis will be called.
 On contract, the single test focuses on the local logic, and will not call the real environment

-## 3、Register Components When Layotto Starts
+## 3、Register components when Layotto starts
-Following the steps above only develops components.
-Layotto does not automatically load them when starts.
+Following the steps above only develops the component which Layotto does not automatically load when it starts.

-So how to let Layotto to load the components when it start?
+So how should let Layotto load the components at startup?

 Need to integrate new components in cmd/layotto/main.go, including:

 ### 3.1.
 Import your components in main.go
 ![img_1.png](../../img/development/component/img_1.png)

 ### 3.2.
-Register your components in the NewRuntimeGrpcServer function of main.go
+Register your component in the NewRuntimeGrpcServer function of main.go
 ![img_4.png](../../img/development/component/img_4.png)

 After that, Layotto initializes the ZooKeeper component if the user has configured "I want to use ZooKeeper" in the Layotto configuration file

-## 4、Add Demo for Integration Test
+## 4、Add demo for integration test
-We have already finished development, and we need an integrating test demo to run and test the entire process.
+According to the above operations, the development is completed, but we need to get the process running and testing, so we need to add an integration test demo

 ### 4.1.
 Add a sample configuration file